WHAT IS PUBLIC HOUSING?

 U.S. citizenship or eligible immigration status.
-If you
+If you are eligible, the

 HAs use income limits developed by HUD.
 HUD sets the lower income

-for the county or metropolitan area in which you choose to live.
+the county or metropolitan area in which you choose to live.
+Income limits

-will fill it out.
-An HA usually needs to collect the following
+fill it out.
+An HA usually needs to collect the following information to

 (2) Your present address and telephone number;

-substandard housing) that might qualify the family for
+substandard housing) that might qualify the family for tenant selection

 (4) Names and addresses of your current and previous landlords for